 Held Accountable – The Three Lines Of Defence

-The OCC, on the other hand, have released their ‘Heightened Expectations’, which sets out expectations for the management and governance of risks, including the role of the board of directors in oversight of risks.
-In order to support growing accountability requirements at a senior level, it’s increasingly important that operational risk management responsibilities are clear, with well defined boundaries between those who take risk in their day to day activities and those who oversee and challenge risk management.
+The OCC, on the other hand, have released their ‘Heightened Expectations’, which sets out expectations for the management and governance of risks, including the role of the board of directors in risk oversight.
+To support growing accountability requirements at a senior level, it’s increasingly important that operational risk management responsibilities are clear, with well-defined boundaries between those who take risk in their day-to-day activities and those who oversee and challenge risk management.

 The Second Line of Defence (2LOD) sets the policy and framework for risk management, and oversees the activities undertaken within the 1LOD.
 The Third Line of Defence (3LOD) is Internal Audit, which provides independent assurance of risk management through both the 1LOD and the 2LOD.

-A functioning Three Lines of Defence model should sit at the heart of any strong operational risk management framework as it enables clear responsibilities to be assigned across the activities within the framework.
+A functioning 3LOD model should sit at the heart of any strong operational risk management framework as it enables clear responsibilities to be assigned across the activities within the framework.

 Shifting focus for greater control

-Banks have typically aligned the Three Lines of Defence model to their organisational structure, with the businesses being called the 1LOD and the functions being described as 2LOD.
+Firms have typically aligned the 3LOD model to their organisational structure, with the businesses being called the 1LOD and the functions being described as 2LOD.
 The reality is that this interpretation over-simplifies risk management responsibilities.
 All employees within an organisation are responsible for managing the risks within their job (e.g. not losing confidential documents, not selling inappropriate products or not breaking credit limits etc.) and therefore everybody has a role in upholding the 1LOD.

 There is clearly an overhead with this approach, as the scale and complexity of some organisations can make the identification process very difficult.
-However, with the increasing demands on senior management to take accountability for their actions and the associated risks, the overhead is worth it to ensure that all employees have clarity in their risk management responsibilities.
+However, with the increasing demands on senior management to take accountability for their actions and the associated risks, the overhead is worth it to ensure that all employees have clarity on their risk management responsibilities.